balaji-haridass/TSAI-ExtensiveVisionAI-EV8/S3_ArchitectureBasics/Backpropagation/README.md

         For each of the weights, do
                 Wi = Wi - ⴄ * ∂E_Total/∂Wi

                 ⴄ is the learning rate.
-Helps to define how much more i can trim down the updates, could be 1, 0.1, 0.01, 0.001 etc
+Helps to define how much more i can trim downor(or pull up) the updates, could be 1, 0.1, 0.01, 0.001 etc

 ### How to calculate ∂E_Total/∂Wi